nicholasanthonys/FoodOrderingWebsite/README.md

 # TubesPBP

-After clone the project, you have to do these :
+After clone the project, you have to do these :  <br>
 for frontend folder run
 -npm install